Independent, site-based certification for land management projects that protect, enhance, and restore biodiversity.

 How it Works

 The TGBS certification process is straightforward and outcome-driven.
 Your application moves through remote sensing and field surveys, scoring against eight criteria, independent verification, and certification.
 Certification is valid for a period of five years and is based on outcomes rather than processes.
-Our programme is combined with the option for ongoing mentoring, ensuring projects not only meet the standard, but also deliver measurable improvements for biodiversity, leading to long-term, nature-positive outcomes.

 Certification Tiers